The complexity of recognizing minimally tough graphs: Abstract

 \section{Abstract}

-Let $t$ be a positive real number.
-A graph is called $t$-tough, if the removal of any cutset $S$ leaves at most $|S|/t$ components.
-The toughness of a graph is the largest $t$ for which the graph is $t$-tough.
-A graph is minimally $t$-tough, if the toughness of the graph is $t$ and the deletion of any edge from the graph decreases the toughness.
+A graph is called \mbox{$t$-tough} if the removal of any vertex set~$S$ that disconnects the graph leaves at most $|S|/t$ components.
+The toughness of a graph is the largest~$t$ for which the graph is \mbox{$t$-tough}.
+A graph is minimally \mbox{$t$-tough} if the toughness of the graph is~$t$ and the deletion of any edge from the graph decreases the toughness.
 The complexity class DP is the set of all languages that can be expressed as the intersection of a language in NP and a language in coNP.
-We prove that recognizing minimally $t$-tough graphs is DP-complete for any positive integer $t$ and for any positive rational number $t \leq 1/2$.
+In this paper, we prove that recognizing minimally \mbox{$t$-tough} graphs is DP-complete for any positive rational number~$t$.
+We introduce a new notion called weighted toughness, which has a key role in our proof.